JiaLinQuan/AppRTC-Android/README.md

 ##Common Mistakes
 - (production) wrong url for webservice.
-- (development environment) smartphone not in same network as browser, media kurento server
+- (development) smartphone not in same network as browser, media kurento server
-- (development environment) kurento server not running?
+- (development) kurento server not running?

 ##Todo/Bugs
-- incoming call: Decision: answer or hangup?
 - when android hangs up stop message is not send to partner (connect is still NEW! why?)
 - when stop message comes from peer android does not cancel the call
+- incoming call: Decision: answer or hangup?
 - mic on/off
 - video on/off
 - camera switch